Updated February 2018

 the new location, and the person/project code responsible for the item at its new location, should be recorded on the item’s Equipment record.
 This process should be undertaken by the ERO from the School/Directorate from which the item is moving.

-If an item is being loaned or given to another School/Directorate elsewhere in the University, the ERO of the owner School/Directorate should email the Capital & Costing Team with the details of the new cost centre and new ERO.
+If an item is being moved to another School/Directorate elsewhere in the University, the ERO of the owner School/Directorate should email the Cost & Capital Section with the details of the new cost centre and new ERO, as EROs cannot amend the cost centre code for an item, if the code is not within their responsibility.
 For audit purposes, a screenshot of the item should be printed and signed by the Head of School or Director authorising this amendment.
 In cases where equipment does change location, it is vital that this is recorded in a timely manner – the aim being to ensure that, at all times, the interrogation of Equipment records facilitates the immediate identification of the location of any item of equipment.

 Excluding equipment which is portable and hence, used on and off-site (e.g. mobile phones, tablets, laptop computers, etc), only in exceptional circumstances will a member of staff be permitted to remove an item of equipment for use at their residence(s).
 In such circumstances, permission must be obtained, in writing, from the Head of School or Director.